sotoplatero/apologify/src/content/articles/write-apology-letter-colleague-not-reliable/index.md

 #### How to Avoid It

-Be direct and detailed about what you’re apologizing for, creating clarity and fostering understanding.
+Be direct and detailed about what you're apologizing for, creating clarity and fostering understanding.

 ### Focusing on Yourself

 #### Explanation

-Statements like “I feel awful” can shift the focus from your colleague’s feelings to yours, failing to address their experience.
+Statements like "I feel awful" can shift the focus from your colleague's feelings to yours, failing to address their experience.

 #### How to Avoid It

-Prioritize their emotions and experiences with phrases like “I genuinely regret any pain I caused you.”
+Prioritize their emotions and experiences with phrases like "I genuinely regret any pain I caused you."

 ## Taking the Next Steps After Your Apology